 When tacky push the post down onto the back and situate so that the post is as straight as possible.

 And here they are, all sparkly and gorgeous.
-The total cost for my sister’s earrings was $3.99 since I had everything else already on hand.
+The total cost for these earrings was $3.99 since I had everything else already on hand.
 If you ask me, the project is a total steal and an amazing gift!

 What do you think?
 Would you have known these were buttons and not store bought earrings?
 Will you be making your own DIY button earrings?